 Jeurissen's definition is the most interesting and promising in that like Gilbert, who refers to the two aspects of performance, he also refers to the two aspects — “innovative technologies and learning models” to provide the means, with the consequence being “acquiring new skills and access knowledge.”

-The “means” provide the learner experience of absorbing (reading, seeing, etc.) doing (activity), interacting (with people), and reflecting (connecting the new learnings with previous learnings).
+The “means” provide the learning experience of absorbing (such as reading or seeing) doing (activity), interacting (with people), and reflecting (connecting the new learnings with previous learnings).

-So the right skills and knowledge can be learned (consequence), rather it be face-to-face or over through elearning, requires good instructional design:
+Thus, the right skills and knowledge can be learned (consequence), if it is based on solid instructional design techniques:

-Click for more information and to enlarge picture
+Click the image for more information and to enlarge picture

 The reason that we have to design and develop for the “right skills and knowledge” is that we are accountable to the organization for spending resources wisely.
 Victor Jeurissen reported that, “75% of CEOs think employee education is the most critical success factor relative to other people issues.
 Learning directly supports the top agenda of CEOs, business groups and customer responsiveness” (Moeng, 2004).

-By viewing elearning and learning as having two aspects, we can better define learning's role in the organization.
+By viewing elearning or learning as having two aspects (means and consequences), we can better define learning's role in the organization.

 Adrich, Clark (2004).
 Simulations and the Future of Learning.
 San Francisco: Pfeiffer, p.240.